Colibri

 • Isolated people (either geographically or in a medical desert or in a connectivity white area): senior people are the most penalised patients as they are not able to move easily.
 They also suffer from a very long waiting time before being able to get an appointment due to the lack of healthcare professionals in these areas.
 This is in particular the case for accessing specialized medical consultations (e.g. Ophthalmology, Cardiology, Dermatology) where the shortage of medical expertise is even greater.

 • Healthcare professionals working in rural areas: the number of doctors in rural areas is strongly decreasing creating a lot of medical deserts.
 The solution to face this evolution is to develop telemedicine services involving all medics professionals including nurses and pharmacists.
-The medical deserts are also often white area zones.
-So the development of E-health services needs both performant and cost effective telemedicine platforms and telecommunication solutions to provide efficient access to the services such as satellite broadband technologies.

 Service/ system concept

-The Colibri service offers an end-to-end solution tailored to the user needs in order to support areas with limited or no internet connectivity and/or missing easy access to health services close to patients’ homes.
+The Colibri (COmmunication LIBRe Intelligente) service offers an end-to-end solution tailored to the user needs in order to support areas with limited or no internet connectivity and/or missing easy access to health services close to patients’ homes.
 This service is possible thanks to the combination of all health resources available locally or remotely, and the coordination of actions between political, medical and social services.

 In addition, Colibri is an opportunity for the population to access many digital services and optimise the bandwidth made available.